aporlowski/pi-sdr/README-Speech-to-Text.md

 ### Description of experiment

-In this experiement we recorded and analyzed 50 messages of P25 radio transmissions using trunk-recorder as configured above.
-The caputre time was approximately 1 hour on 27 July 2021 between 11:30 and 12:30 EST. The raw `wav` files can be found [here](/data).
+In this experiment we recorded and analyzed 50 messages of P25 radio transmissions using trunk-recorder as configured above.
+The capture time was approximately 1 hour on 27 July 2021 between 11:30 and 12:30 EST. The raw `wav` files can be found [here](/data).

 We measured the word count and length(s) of the messages.
 We first transcribed the messages by ear, allowing unlimited replays.
 Next, we used Amazon Transcribe, an AI speech-to-text service, to transcribe the messages.
 We used all default settings on the Amazon Transcribe jobs.